-Today, I’m going to talk about the Amway 9 CORE steps.
-These are basically the “steps to success” in Amway, as taught by successful Amway reps.
+Today, I’m going to share the Amway 9 CORE steps.
+These are the “steps to success” in Amway, as taught by many successful Amway Diamonds.

-I spent a couple of years in Amway.
+I spent about 2.5 years in Amway.
 I enjoyed the experience, achieved moderate success, and learned a lot.
-These were the same steps I was taught to follow.
+What you will see in the paragraphs below are the same steps I was taught to follow.

 Amway 9 CORE Steps